 In terms of food, there were a few local markets on the island where we got fresh fruit and veg.
 We also found a few supermarkets and minimarkets that seemed to sell tons of processed sugary food, a few local snacks with no labels on, and some things that we were actually looking for.

-As for restaurants, I think that in our two weeks in Phu Quoc we only had two or three meals that were good, while we found the rest average or below average, contrary to what we had been led to believe.
+As for restaurants, I think that in our two weeks in Phu Quoc we only had three meals that were good.
+We found the rest average or below average, contrary to what we had been led to believe by reading Phu Quoc island reviews.

 What We Thought Of Things To Do In Phu Quoc